godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 Area nodes provide **detection** and **influence**.
 They can detect when objects overlap and emit signals when bodies enter or exit.
-Areas can also be used to override physics properties such as gravity or damping in a defined area.
+Areas can also be used to override physics properties, such as gravity or damping, in a defined area.

 There are three main uses for :ref:`Area2D <class_Area2D>`:

-- Overriding physics parameters such as gravity in a given region.
+- Overriding physics parameters (such as gravity) in a given region.

 - Detecting when other bodies enter or exit a region or what bodies are currently in a region.